tytydraco/yessleep/out/A_now_deleted_YouTube_video_exists_called_Walking_through_Aokigahara_forest_at_night__No_talking_4D_I_wasnt_expecting_the_footage_to_have_guests.md

 I already knew what the man was going to do.
 He did it in three strides, planting himself in front of Noah.

-He something in Japanese, but when Noah frowned in confusion, his gaze no doubt wandering for someone to help him, the man laughed heartily.
+He said something in Japanese, but when Noah frowned in confusion, his gaze no doubt wandering for someone to help him, the man laughed heartily.

  “Free drinks.”
 He said, and then he said it repeatedly until a drunken Noah's eyes lit up with intrigue.